How to keep an erection without medication

 If you have a personal or family history of heart disease, getting a regular check-up with your primary care provider or getting seen by a specialist might be the first step in determining if you have an underlying issue.

-Your doctor will also be able to evaluate you for any conditions that can affect nerve function, such as diabetes.
-Diabetes and prediabetes are very common and frequently underdiagnosed, and they can result in high levels of sugar in your bloodstream, which can damage the nerves that play an outsized role in getting an erection.
+Your healthcare provider will also be able to evaluate you for any conditions that can affect nerve function, such as diabetes.
+Diabetes and prediabetes are very common and frequently underdiagnosed.
+They can result in high levels of sugar in your bloodstream, which can damage the nerves and blood vessels that play an outsized role in getting an erection.

 Finally, if you have overweight or obesity, you’re more likely to have erectile dysfunction (ED).
 So weight management, in addition to its benefits for your heart and other systems, can offer the added benefit of a better time in the bedroom.

-For most men, having one drink won't impact sexual performance in any meaningful way.
-However, it’s a good idea to limit yourself to a max of two drinks before sexual activity, especially if you’ve experienced erectile dysfunction in the past.
-And drinking heavily while taking ED medication is not advised because of the risk of low blood pressure and increased risk of side effects like headache.
+For most men, having one drink won't significantly impact sexual performance.
+However, it’s a good idea to limit yourself to a max of two drinks before sexual activity, especially if you’ve experienced ED in the past.
+Plus, drinking heavily while taking ED medication is not advised because of the increased risk of low blood pressure and headaches.

 3. Exercise more frequently